Indiana 529 Plan And College Savings Options

 There is also a specific order of operations to save for college that we recommend families follow.
 These programs are specific to the State of Indiana.
 Each state has different rules when it comes to 529 plan savings.

 When saving for college in Indiana, it's important to take into consideration the cost of attendance in the state.
 If you choose to go to an out-of-state school, you need to look at the average cost of attendance in that state.

 There are 134 colleges and universities in the State of Indiana.

-For just tuition alone, the average undergraduate tuition for in-state residents is $8,193 for 2020.
-The cost of tuition in Indiana has been relatively flat over the last five years.
+For just tuition alone, the average undergraduate tuition for in-state residents is $8,613 for 2022.
+The cost of tuition in Indiana has been increasing roughly 4% per year.

 See how this compares to the average cost of college here.
 Keep in mind the average student loan debt by graduating class here.